 Prensal blanco.
 A white variety which gives the wine a pale straw yellow colour, with a strong bouquet of ripe fruit, a fresh clean taste with a fruity, slightly acidic character with body.
 The principal grape used in both white and sparkling wines produced in the Binissalem area.

 LAST CHANCE!
 WE HAVE 1 ROOM LEFT!
-FROM 8TH TO 11TH SEPTEMBER SUITE WITH TERRACE IN THE GARDEN FROM 14TH TO 16TH SEPTEMBER SUITE WITH TERRACE IN THE GARDENSee more
+FROM 4TH TO 8TH SEPTEMBER SUITE WITH BALCONYSee more

 Special offer Free room upgrade